Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Iterative PD-RCI Set Computation

 \subsection{Computation of PD-RCI sets}

-In order to compute a desirably large set for \textbf{Problem~\ref{Problem Formulation for invariance condition 2}}, we formulate a new optimization problem for volume maximization of PD-RCI set treating matrices $P^k$'s as its optimization variables.
-For this problem, we fix the matrix $W$ obtained by solving \eqref{eq:optimization problem for initial RCI set}.
+In order to compute a desirably large PD-RCI set, conforming \textbf{Problem~\ref{Problem Formulation for invariance condition 2}}, we formulate a new optimization problem.
+In this problem, we fix the matrix $W$ obtained by solving \eqref{eq:optimization problem for initial RCI set}, and now treat matrices $P^k$'s as optimization variables.
 By construction, for each $\xi\in \bm{\Xi}$, $\bm{\mathcal{S}}(\xi)$ is an 0-symmetric polytope in the state-space.
-Thus, an intuitive way to maximize the volume of such a set is to compute matrices $P^k$'s such that the volumes of each slice of $\bm{\mathcal{S}}(\xi)$ corresponding to a $\xi\in \bm{\Xi}$ is maximized.
-However, maximizing infinite slices of the PD-RCI set would lead to solving semi-infinite problem, which may be intactable.
-Nevertheless, to deal with such intractibility, we only maximize the slices $\bm{\mathcal{S}}(\xi^m)$ corresponding to the finite set of grid points $\xi^m\in\bm{\Xi},\,m=1,\ldots,N_m$ .
-Since the slices $\bm{\mathcal{S}}(\xi^m)$ are polytopes, we can utilize the volume maximization approach presented in \textbf{Appendix~\ref{sec:volume maximization}}.
-The main idea is to approximate the volume of a polytope by using Monte-Carlo integration techniques and use its convex approximations.
+Thus, an intuitive way to maximize the volume of such a set is to compute matrices $P^k$'s such that the sum of the volumes of each slice of $\bm{\mathcal{S}}(\xi)$ is maximized.
+However, maximizing infinite slices of the PD-RCI set would lead to solving semi-infinite problem, which is intractable.
+Nevertheless, to deal with such intractability, we only maximize the slices $\bm{\mathcal{S}}(\xi^m) = \left \{ x\in\mathbb{R}^{n_x} : -\bm{1}\!\leq\! \mathcal{P}(\xi^m)W^{-1}x \!\leq\! \bm{1} \right \}$, corresponding to the finite set of grid points $\xi^m\in\bm{\Xi},\,m=1,\ldots,N_m$.
+For example, a possible choice of the grid points can be the vertices of $\bm{\Xi}$.
+We propose a novel volume maximization approach for polytopic sets which leads to the following SDP problem.